dvdmc/inspire-workshop.github.io/index.md

 <p>
-Researchers in robotic information gathering and exploration are encouraged to contribute to the workshop by submitting a <b>two-page paper</b> (excluding references) in PDF format.
-We encourage the submission of new ideas and will only consider non-archival abstracts based on a prior publication if the submission is not based on new content.
+Researchers in robotic information gathering and exploration are encouraged to contribute to the workshop by submitting a <b>poster</b> in PDF format.
+We encourage the submission of new ideas.
+The program committee will review each contribution, and the authors will be notified of the result.
 </p>

 <p>